Covington Succession Attorney

 Ready to talk through your succession?

-Call Ogden Law at 985-892-8592 or fill out the form below to schedule a consultation at the Covington office.
-There’s no obligation, no legal jargon, and no pressure, just a straightforward conversation about your situation and your options.
+Call Ogden Law at (985) 892-8592 or fill out the form below to schedule a consultation at the Covington office.
+There’s no obligation, no legal jargon, and no pressure.
+Charlton will have a straightforward conversation with you about your situation and your options as your Covington succession attorney.